 The unsealed B13 car park has 140-160 spaces and services Half Moon Bay and Black Rock Beach.
 The southern end with views to HMS Cerberus and Half Moon Bay is popular at lunchtimes however it is mainly used on weekends by beach users and for over flow boat trailer parking.
 There are no designated accessible parking bays and poor sightlines at the Bay Trail crossings at both entry/exit.
-It is proposed that car parks that are currently unsealed, will remain unsealed, with only the addition of some sealing of the entrance crossovers to enable safe entry and exit for vehicles.

-- Realign the Bay Trail crossings at both ends to improve sightlines and space for vehicles turning in and out at the entry from Beach Road. - Provide designated accessible parking bays with views to Half Moon Bay. - Establish WSUD infiltration systems to manage stormwater runoff and improve quality prior to discharge to the beach. - Improve safety and amenity for pedestrians using the Coast Walking Path adjoining the car park. - Some sealing of entrance crossovers to enable safe entry and exit for vehicles.
+- Realign the Bay Trail crossings at both ends to improve sightlines and space for vehicles turning in and out at the entry from Beach Road. - Provide designated accessible parking bays with views to Half Moon Bay. - Establish WSUD infiltration systems to manage stormwater runoff and improve quality prior to discharge to the beach. - Improve safety and amenity for pedestrians using the Coast Walking Path adjoining the car park.

-Photo 18: B13 Carpark
+Photo 17: B13 Carpark